varunmc/cassandra-server/README.md

     });
 ```

-[cassandra.json][cassandra-json] serves as the default configuration for any server.
-This file is simply a JSON port of the standard YAML configuration that comes bundled with a typical installation.
+[cassandra.json][cassandra-json] provides the default configuration for the server.
+The file is simply a cJSON port of the standard YAML configuration that comes bundled with a typical installation.

 ### Stopping the server ###
 Stopping the server is just as easy: